-Survey to evaluate the impact of COVID-19 on social cohesion
+• Survey to evaluate the impact of COVID-19 on social cohesion

-In the 2020 Youth 2030 Scorecard assessment, UNCT received a green mark in seven of the 27 indicators (the other 20 being yellow or red).
-Notable achievements were made in the area of COVID-19 socioeconomic response and recovery plans, which includes a focus on youth, as well as in the field of strengthening government capacity to enhance for youth-related policies, investments in youth-led solutions, embedding the youth dimension in the PFSD and the JWPs.
-Moreover, it was established that UNCT has adequate coordination architecture and capacities to implement the Youth 2030 Agenda.
-Recently, UNCT has created an Adolescents and Youth Advisory Panel (AYAP) to serve as a bridge between the United Nations in Moldova and local youth organizations in the efforts of the United Nations to reach out to a wider youth audience in Moldova in the course of SDG agenda implementation.
-The AYAP is also expected to work as a mechanism for the United Nations in Moldova to maintain dialogue with young people, to empower youth organizations and networks and to seek their opinion on strategic actions, as well as to better address the needs of young people and to facilitate the promotion and implementation of the SDGs in Moldova.
-The United Nations has also implemented a Diversity Internship Programme for people from underrepresented groups.
-The programme, implemented under the leadership of OHCHR and in close coordination and with the participation of other United Nations agencies, aims to support the inclusion and acceptance of people with less chance of employment and career growth, as well as to encourage other organizations and institutions to follow the United Nations example and offer similar opportunities.
+In the 2020 "Youth2030 Scorecard" assessment, the UNCT received a green mark in seven of the 27 indicators - with the other 20 being yellow or red.
+Notable achievements were made in the area of COVID socio-economic response and recovery plans, which includes a focus on youth, as well as in the field of strengthening government capacity to enhance for youth-related policies, investments in youth-led solutions, embedding the youth dimension in the PFSD and the JWPs.
+Moreover, it was established that the UNCT has adequate coordination architecture and capacities to implement Youth 2030 Agenda.
+Recently, the UNCT has created an Adolescents and Youth Advisory Panel (AYAP) to serve as a bridge between the United Nations in Moldova and local youth organizations in the UN's efforts to reach out to a wider youth audience in Moldova in the course of SDG agenda implementation.
+The AYAP is also expected to work as a mechanism for the UN in Moldova to maintain dialogue with young people, empower youth organizations and networks and seek their opinion on strategic actions and to better address the needs of young people, as well as facilitate the promotion and implementation of the SDGs in Moldova.
+The UN has also implemented a Diversity Internship Programme for people from underrepresented groups.
+The programme, implemented under the leadership of OHCHR and in close coordination and with the participation of other UN agencies, aims to support the inclusion and acceptance of people with less chances of employment and career growth, as well as to encourage other organizations and institutions to follow the UN example and offer similar opportunities.

-Notwithstanding these achievements, UNCT has to step up knowledge exchanges and improve communications and advocacy regarding youth.
-There were also noticeable gaps regarding the operational aspects of PFSD implementation, in particular BOS, resource mobilization and the transparency of youth results.
-There is room for improvement in terms of human resources management by engaging with young people, increasing their share in UNCT staffing and offering quality internships.
+Notwithstanding the achievements, UNCT has to step up knowledge exchanges and improve communications and advocacy regarding youth.
+Also, there were noticeable gaps regarding the operational aspects of PFSD implementation, in particular Business Operations Strategy (BOS), resource mobilisation and transparency of youth results.
+There is room for improvement in terms of HR Management - by engaging with young people, increasing their share in UNCT staffing and offering quality internships.

 UNCT conducted a Disability Scorecard assessment in 2020.
-From the 14 indicators included in the scorecard, UNCT missed four and is meeting or approaching the requirements on the remaining 10 indicators53.
-Through the scorecard, it transpired that disability inclusion is not sufficiently mainstreamed in the PFSD outcomes, although there are a number of output indicators directed at PwDs as part of the 'vulnerable group of population'.
-A coordination mechanism for disability inclusion within UNCT was also established, guided by the 2019 United Nations Disability Inclusion

-Strategy to support Agenda 2030 and the implementation of the CRPD, with the aim of strengthening UNCT advocacy, coordination and monitoring of disability inclusion in both the programmatic and operational areas of work.
-The Task Force became a fully fledged group as part of the existing coordination mechanisms in 2021.
+From the 14 indicators included in the scorecard, UNCT missed on 4 and is meeting or approaching the requirements on the remaining 10 indicators54.
+Through the scorecard, it transpired that disability inclusion is not sufficiently mainstreamed in UNDAF/CF or equivalent documents outcomes/results areas, although there are a number of output indicators directed at PwDs as part of the 'vulnerable group of population'.
+Also, a coordination mechanism for disability inclusion within the UNCT was established, guided by the 2019 UN disability Inclusion strategy to support Agenda 2030 and the implementation of the Convention on the Rights of Persons with Disability (CRPD), with an aim to strengthen UNCT advocacy, coordination and monitoring of disability inclusion in both the programmatic and operational areas of work.
+The task force became a fully-fledged group as part of the existing coordination mechanisms in 2021.